clusterlink-net/clusterlink/website/content/en/blog/clusterlink-intro/index.md

 In order to facilitate cross cluster communications, you could use Kubernetes native resources, including [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) and [Gateway API](https://kubernetes.io/docs/concepts/services-networking/gateway/).
- Or, alternatively, chose from a number of existing open source projects, such as [Istio](https://istio.io), [Skupper](https://skupper.io) and [Submariner](https://submariner.io/).
+ Or, alternatively, choose from a number of existing open source projects, such as [Istio](https://istio.io), [Skupper](https://skupper.io) and [Submariner](https://submariner.io/).
  By and large, these solutions attempt to conjoin the multiple clusters, flattening the isolated networks into a single flat "mesh" shared between the connected clusters.